 Streaming – it does the job

 There’s a ton of things VyprVPN does well and accessing geo-blocked streaming platforms is one of them.
-While not the Old Reliable of streaming unblockers, Vypr will get you into the coveted Netflix US library, most of the time.
+While not the Old Reliable of streaming unblockers, Vypr will get you into the coveted Netflix US library.

 The same goes for the BBC iPlayer, Amazon Prime, Hulu, and others.
 Don’t bother trying to watch Netflix from a German server, though.
 You’ve been warned.

 While you can use VyprVPN to torrent anything you want, there’s something you need to know before firing up your P2P client for a quick sail on the high seas.